mietek/halcyon-website/pages/guide/index.md

 #### Sandbox extra apps

-Halcyon allows additional applications to be declared for installation in the sandbox layer, by including a [`sandbox-extra-apps`](/reference/#halcyon_sandbox_extra_apps) magic file.
+Halcyon allows additional applications to be declared for installation in the sandbox directory, by including a [`sandbox-extra-apps`](/reference/#halcyon_sandbox_extra_apps) magic file.

 ```
 alex-3.1.3